Letitia Christian Tyler: First lady of the United States

-The sudden death of President William Henry Harrison caused John Tyler to ascend to the presidency.
+The sudden death of President William Henry Harrison in 1841 caused John Tyler to ascend to the presidency.
 Letitia Tyler's health had made it impossible for her to manage the White House, and she did not immediately travel to Washington with the rest of her family.
 When she did arrive, she remained in a wheelchair in the upstairs living quarters of the White House.
 She came down once, to attend the wedding of her daughter Elizabeth in January 1842.
 She may have attended the theater at least once while serving as first lady.
 While upstairs, she continued to spend her time reading her Bible and her prayer book.

-Tyler only made one public appearance as first lady, Although she retained authority over how the duties of the first lady were carried out, Tyler delegated the management of the White House to her daughter Letitia and her responsibilities as hostess to her daughter-in-law Priscilla Cooper Tyler.
+Although she retained authority over how the duties of the first lady were carried out, Tyler delegated the management of the White House to her daughter Letitia and her responsibilities as hostess to her daughter-in-law Priscilla.
 She also played the role of advisor for her husband as he often discussed difficult issues of the presidency with her.
 She was well-versed enough in political issues to discuss them in detail with visitors.
-Distinguished visitors to the White House sometimes went upstairs to meet her, and Charles Dickens and Washington Irving paid her visits.
+Distinguished visitors to the White House, such as Charles Dickens and Washington Irving, were sometimes welcomed upstairs to meet her.

 Tyler's physical and mental health deteriorated throughout 1842.
-She suffered from a second stroke on September 9, 1842, and she died the following day on September 10.
+She had a second stroke on September 9, 1842, and she died the following day on September 10.
+Her death came as a shock to the Tyler family, who believed that she had stabilized.
 She was the first woman to die while serving as first lady of the United States, and she remains the shortest-lived of any American first lady, dying at the age of 51.
 Her funeral was widely publicized as the first of an incumbent first lady.
-Her coffin lied in state in the East Room of the White House, then a concession carried her coffin away.
+Her coffin lay in state in the East Room of the White House, then a procession carried her coffin away.
 Tyler was buried on her father's estate at Cedar Grove, and the White House was decorated in black for a period of mourning.